- How is salivary gland cancer treated?

 Surgery for salivary gland cancer

-Surgery is often the main form of treatment for salivary gland cancers.
-Your cancer will likely be treated with surgery if the doctor believes that he (or she) can remove it completely (the cancer is resectable).
-Whether or not a cancer is resectable depends largely on how far it has grown into nearby structures, but it also depends upon the skill and experience of the surgeon.
-Being treated by a surgeon who treats many patients with salivary gland cancer gives you the best chance of having your cancer completely removed with surgery.
+Surgery is often the main treatment for salivary gland cancers.
+Your cancer will probably be treated with surgery if the doctor believes that he or she can remove it completely (that is, if the cancer is resectable).
+Whether or not a cancer is resectable depends largely on how far it has grown into nearby structures, but it also depends on the skill and experience of the surgeon.
+Being treated by a surgeon who has treated many patients with salivary gland cancer gives you the best chance of having your cancer removed completely.
 This, in turn, gives you the best chance of being cured.

-Before surgery, ask your surgeon exactly what will be done during the operation, whether there are other options, and what side effects you can expect.
+Before surgery, ask your surgeon exactly what will be done during the operation, what the goals of the surgery are, whether there are other options, and what side effects you can expect.

 The type of surgery will depend on which salivary gland is affected.

 Parotid gland surgery